yidas/yii2-composer-bower-skip/README.md

 }
 ```

-### 2. Remove Composer Asset-Packagist Repositories
+### 2. Remove Composer Asset-Packagist Repositories Optionally

-If you are using the version 2.0.13 or higher of Yii, you may remove the `repositories` setting of `composer.json` to use original Composer repository.
+If you are using the version 2.0.13 or higher of Yii, you may optional remove the `repositories` setting of `composer.json` to use original Composer repository.

 Example segament to delete in `composer.json` :